UPPS No. 05.01.02

 Sr. Reviewer: Director, Materials Management and Logistics

-This UPPS establishes the policies and procedures for the determination and disposal of university equipment and consumable supplies as surplus property.
+This policy establishes procedures for the determination and disposal of university equipment and consumable supplies as surplus property.

-Each person affected by this UPPS should devise job procedures or other methods to carry out its instructions.
+Each person affected by this policy should devise job procedures or other methods to carry out its instructions.